 Fees and Payment

-The engagement begins once the Statement of Work and Contract are signed and upon receipt of the first of three equal payments.
+The engagement begins once the Statement of Work is signed and upon receipt of the first of three equal payments.

 SOW and Contract Execution